aburghcap/js-word-int/JswiWordAddIn/README.md

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
 Get it now</a> if it's not already installed on your machine.

-**Verify that you are running at least node `v4.x.x` and npm `3.x.x`** by running `node -v` and `npm -v` in a terminal/console window.
-Older versions produce errors.

-We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm.

 ## Create a new project based on the QuickStart

 Clone this repo into new project folder (e.g., `my-proj`).